 Jennifer Mills sets Dyschronia in the run-down coastal town of Clapstone.
-Sam is twenty-five years old.
-The town views Sam as an oracle and depends upon her visions for their survival.
-And yet a great catastrophe has occurred: the sea has disappeared, seemingly taking with it Clapstone's last hope.
+Sam is twenty-five, and the townsfolk view her as an oracle and depends upon her visions for their survival.
+And yet, a great catastrophe has occurred: the sea has disappeared, seemingly taking with it Clapstone's last hope.

 This ancient-world whodunnit, A Roman Death, is set in 45 BC.
 Julius Caesar is at the height of his power, yet disquiet grows under his dictatorship.
 The Ides of March looms, and Rome will soon descend into turmoil.
 And yet Caesar's is not the only Roman death!